 A diverse array of animals resides in the Small Mammal House, ranging from primates to armadillos.
 These animals occupy various niches in the wild and have evolved highly specialized behaviors to adapt to their native environments.
 Here at the Zoo, keepers design environmental enrichment activities to encourage these natural behaviors.

 Stimulating species-typical behaviors through enrichment improves the well being of animals in captivity.
 It also improves reintroduction success by maintaining behaviors critical to survival in the wild and improves the success of captive breeding by encouraging normal social interactions among individuals.
 Finally, enrichment gives Zoo visitors a chance to witness animals in true form, behaving much as they would in their native habitats.

 The Zoo’s keeper staff often use holidays as an opportunity to give variety to both visitors and the animals in their care.
-Check out slideshows of Small Mammal House residents enjoying enrichment on various occasions:

 Golden Lion Tamarins and Golden-headed Lion Tamarins

 In their native Brazilian coastal forest habitats, lion tamarins forage for insects using their slender fingers to search bark, bromeliads, and other tiny nooks—a behavior called “micromanipulation.”
 Keepers elicit this behavior in the Zoo's lion tamarins by placing log feeders—logs with small holes drilled in them—in the animals' enclosures.
 The tamarins poke their long fingers into the holes to retrieve worms and crickets that keepers have planted inside.